Brake system bleeding on Austin Mini (AM from 1988 onwards)

 Disconnect the Eezibleed kit from the spare wheel.

-Always disconnect the spare wheel before unscrewing the cap from the master cylinder or the cap from the bottle.
+Always disconnect the spare wheel before unscrewing the master cylinder cap or the bottle cap.

 Advertisement